MirrorFly/MirrorFly-Flutter-plugin/README.md

 ### Step 2: Install packages

-Installing the Mirrorfly Plugin is a simple process.
+Installing the MirrorFly Chat is a simple process.
 Follow the steps mentioned below.

 ### Android